deepakdogus/Hero_Traveler/README.md

 ```

 _Note: `share:watch` command will copy file changes from `shared` to `App/Shared` so long as it is running_

+_Note: you may need to run `npm run watchShared` and `npm run watchSharedWeb` one time each before `npm run share:watch` will run without failing_

 ### Web Shortcut